stacks-network/rendezvous/docs/chapter_6.md

 # Usage

-_Positional Arguments, Options, Customizing the Number of Runs, Replaying a Specific Sequence of Events, Dialers, Context._
+_Positional Arguments, Options, Customizing the Number of Runs, Replaying a Specific Sequence of Events, Dialers, Context, Discarding._